khangtictoc/AndroPyTool-Autorun/README.md

 This script will help you:
 - Skip the analysing file if the extracting process is failed
 - Check whether VirusTotal API Key limit is still available.
-If not, you should add a new key.
+If yes, you should add a new key.
 (There is a default key in this script)
 - By default, the script will execute with `-all` and `-vt` option for fully extracting
 - Print out the number of files successfully extracted and the failures.